sathomas/jsDataV.is/src/text/ch2/03-tracking-values.md

     });
 ```

 We enable the grid by setting the `grid` option's `show` property to `true`.
-Then we remove all the borders and padding by setting the various widths and margins to zero.
+Then we remove all the borders and padding by setting the various widths and margins to `0`.
 To get the vertical lines, we also have to enable the x-axis, so we set its `show` property to `true` as well.
 But we don't want any labels on individual charts, so we specify a `labelHeight` of `0`.
 To be certain that no labels appear, we also define a `tickFormatter()` function that returns an empty string.

 The last bits of decoration we'd like to add are x-axis labels below the bottom chart.
 To do that, we can create a dummy chart with no visible data, position that dummy chart below the bottom chart, and enable labels on its x-axis.
-The three sections below (1) create an array of dummy data, (2) create a `<div>` to hold the dummy chart, and (3) plot the dummy chart.
+The following three sections (1) create an array of dummy data, (2) create a `<div>` to hold the dummy chart, and (3) plot the dummy chart.

 ``` {.javascript .numberLines}
 var dummyData = [];